-The initiatives that make up Watersheds and Cities have impacted around 3.8 million hectares.
+The initiatives comprising Watersheds and Cities have impacted around 3.8 million hectares.
 The partners have conducted diagnoses, designed integrated watershed management action plans, and deployed communication and awareness campaigns to achieve the active participation of the different sectors and stakeholders.
-Conservation, restoration, and productive reconversion actions have been established on more than 130,000 hectares; of this area, compensation schemes have provided hydro-environmental services on more than 35,000 hectares.
+Conservation, restoration, and productive reconversion actions have been established on more than 130,000 hectares; compensation schemes have provided hydro-environmental services on more than 35,000 hectares.

 The field deployment of the projects has opened up spaces for the direct participation of the communities in the definition of objectives, the development of activities, and other participatory processes for managing natural resources.
 Local initiatives have directly benefited more than 16,000 families in 192 communities through their incorporation into sustainable, productive projects, the installation of various eco-technologies, such as biodigesters, water-saving toilets and wood-saving stoves, and 470 rainwater harvesting systems in areas with water shortages or wells contaminated by heavy metals.